bump-sh/docs/src/_guides/openapi/specification/v3.2/data-models/schema-composition.md

 - TOC
 {:toc}

-In OpenAPI v3.1 and JSON Schema, you can use `oneOf`, `allOf`, and `anyOf` keywords to handle composition, which is the concept of combining multiple schemas and subschemas in various ways to handle polymorphism, or "extending" other schemas to add more criteria.
+From OpenAPI v3.1, you can use the JSON Schema keywords `oneOf`, `allOf`, and `anyOf` to handle composition, which is the concept of combining multiple schemas and subschemas in various ways to handle polymorphism, or "extending" other schemas to add more criteria.

 ## What are oneOf, anyOf, and allOf?